Renewable energy company wants to build Baltics' largest data center in Estonia

 Renewable energy company Sunly has submitted an application to build the largest data center in the Baltic states in Lääne County, western Estonia, costing approximately €1.7 billion.

-The company says the 180-megawatt-capacity facility in Risti, Lääne-Nigula parish, would become Estonia's largest electricity consumer and create more than 150 new jobs, according to the newspaper Lääne Elu.
+The company says the 180-megawatt-capacity facility in Risti, Lääne-Nigula Municipality, would become Estonia's largest electricity consumer and create more than 150 new jobs, according to the newspaper Lääne Elu.

 "We want to create the conditions necessary for the infrastructure needed to apply artificial intelligence in Estonia," said company head Priit Lepasepp.